Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-23-Veterans-Worldcup-semi-final.md

 ## Introduction

 Here we are, this is blog post number 40!
 Thank you all for your comments on LinkedIn regarding my last post, especially to [Daniel Furfaro](https://www.linkedin.com/in/dansbrandmoves/).
-Daniel, one of my keen observers, shared his thoughts on the match:
+Daniel, one of my keen observers, shared his thoughts on the match I shared in my last blog versus [Paolo Satali](https://chess.myvortexcloud.com/Veterans-Worldcup):

 *Daniel wrote the following thoughtful comment on LinkedIn:*